Supervisor/supervisor/README.txt

   'nocleanup' -- prevent supervisord from clearing any existing "AUTO" log files at startup time.
 Default: false.

   'childlogdir' -- the directory used for AUTO log files.
+This option can include the value '%(here)s', which expands to the directory in which the supervisord configuration file was found.
 Default: value of Python's tempfile.get_tempdir().

   'user' -- if supervisord is run as root, switch users to this UNIX user account before doing any meaningful processing.
 This value has